-Placement Examination is available for those students with some background in Spanish.
-Students who place out of SPAN1410 and/or 1420 will be required to complete an additional three (3) semester hours of upper-level Spanish elective courses (listed below) to complete the minor.
+\Placement Examination is available for those students with some background in Spanish.
+Students who place out of SPAN1410 will be required to complete an additional three (3) semester hours of upper division Spanish courses.

-Students with previous background in Spanish or heritage/native speakers who place out of SPAN2100 (via Placement Examination) will be required to complete an additional nine (9) semester hours of upper-level Spanish elective courses (listed below) to complete the minor.
+\\Students with previous background in Spanish or heritage/native speakers who place out of the SPAN1410/1420 sequence will be required to complete an additional six (6) semester hours of upper division Spanish courses.